 - With your family physician explore pain management treatments/ medications that are appropriate for your medical profile.

-- Medications will not fix arthritis, but are intended to help reduce your pain so you can perform the necessary rehab exercises to improve your hip and hopefully avoid surgery.
+- Medications and cortisone injections will not fix arthritis, but are intended to help reduce your pain so you can perform the necessary rehab exercises to improve your hip and hopefully avoid surgery.

 Post-Surgical Rehabilitation Information

 - Sunnybrook Hospital – Hip Replacement Exercise Booklet

 - Vancouver Coastal Health – Exercise Program Guide For Total Hip Replacement

 - Saskatchewan – Hip Replacement Post-Op Exercise Booklet – Saskatchewan